 We had no idea we even needed some time out until we arrived.
 A tranquil stillness washes over you and the relaxed; nothing is a problem attitude of the locals is infectious.

-The Danube Delta – A Special and Unique Experience
+The Delta is A Special and Unique Experience

 We felt ourselves exhale and allowed ourselves to be led by a man who spoke less English than we Romanian.